taxoniq/taxoniq/README.md

 ## License
 Taxoniq software is licensed under the terms of the [MIT License](LICENSE).

-Distributions of this package contain data from the [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov/) released into the public domain under the [NCBI Public Domain Notice](LICENSE.NCBI).
+Distributions of this package contain data from
+[NCBI Taxonomy, NCBI GenBank, and NCBI RefSeq](https://www.ncbi.nlm.nih.gov/) (Bethesda (MD): National Library of Medicine (US), National Center for Biotechnology Information).
+These data are released into the public domain under the [NCBI Public Domain Notice](LICENSE.NCBI).

 Distributions of this package contain text excerpts from Wikipedia licensed under the terms of the